A Taste of the 2025 EPCOT International Food & Wine Festival

-So that you can savor every bite and beat, it’s a good idea to plan ahead.
-Here’s a sneak peek at the 2023 EPCOT International Food & Wine Festival, and our tips for making the most of it.
+Here’s a sneak peek at the 2025 EPCOT International Food & Wine Festival, and our tips for making the most of everything it offers.

 Global Gourmet for Days